ianchen88/ianchen88.github.io/_pages/about.md

 * We have ongoing Colloquium at CS@UMass Lowell.
 Check out the exciting talks [here](https://ianchen88.github.io/cscolloquium/)!

 <h2 id="News"> News</h2>
+* Ian is to serve as a TPC member for NDSS 2026.
+(Apr.
+2025)
 * Both DIARY and Physical Backdoors are accepted to IEEE ICDCS 2025.
 (Mar.
 2025)
 * Ian is to serve as a TPC member for IEEE MILCOM 2025 and PETs 2026.
 (Mar.
 2025)
 * Our OpenTrigger attack on deep learning is accepted by PAKDD 2025 Special Session DSFA. ([Project](https://shixiong-li.github.io/OpenTriggerPage/), [Code](https://github.com/Shixiong-Li/openTrigger))